-- Blue Bay Resort Village (mid-range): Located in a stunning location in Batsi Andros, the Blue Bay Resort offers a heartwarming hospitality with fine decorated rooms and classy environtment.
-Check availability and prices on Booking.com
+Blue Bay Resort Village is located in a stunning location in Batsi Andros, the Blue Bay Resort offers heartwarming hospitality with finely decorated rooms and a classy environment.

 Athens in October is simply amazing.
 The vast majority of tourists are gone, and you will mostly find the locals hurrying around to their busy schedules.

 This is the best time to visit in a relaxing way the most famous Greek landmarks in the world: the Acropolis Hill and the Parthenon.